Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Summary and conclusions

-In addition, we investigated the relation between the dynamical state and reconstructed masses of clusters, concluding that disturbed clusters are slightly more biased than relaxed ones.
-Regarding the orientation of clusters, we confirm that with our method and for clusters observed elongated along the line-of-sight, the reconstructed masses are overestimated.
+Regarding the orientation of clusters, we confirm that with our method and for clusters observed elongated along the line of sight, the reconstructed masses are overestimated.
 On the contrary, masses are underestimated if the major axes of clusters are on the plane of the sky.
 These conclusions are in agreement with the results in \citet{giocoli2023}, where \textsc{The Three Hundred} convergence maps are used to create weak lensing observables for the preparation of the \textit{Euclid} mission.

 Given the similarities and differences between both works, it was indispensable to compare, all along this paper, our outcomes to \citet{giocoli2023}.
 Despite all the presented nuances, both works seem to converge towards resembling conclusions.